jonschlinkert/gray-matter/README.md

 * Have no problem with complex content, including **non-front-matter** fenced code blocks that contain examples of YAML front matter.
 Other parsers fail on this.
 * Support stringifying back to front-matter.
 This is useful for linting, updating properties, etc.
 * Allow custom delimiters, when it's necessary for avoiding delimiter collision.
-* Should return an object with at least these three properties (for debugging):
+* Should return an object with at least these three properties:
   - `data`: the parsed YAML front matter, as a JSON object
   - `content`: the contents as a string, without the front matter
-  - `orig`: the "original" content
+  - `orig`: the "original" content (for debugging)

 </details>